First of all, it’s best not to read this article after dinner.

 There are 4 types flavors.
 Miso, Pork bones broth,Salt, and Soy sauce.

 Miso taste is often eaten in Hokkaido.
 They add corn and butter.
-Miso and butter match well😉

 “Tonkotsu” means Pork bones broth.
 The feature of this broth uses a very thick soup made out of boiling pork bones at high temperature.

-I have heard that Ramen in Hakata with Mentaiko (spicy cod roe) on rice free!
+I have heard that Ramen in Hakata with Mentaiko (spicy cod roe) on the rice.

 There are 3 types thickness (In fact, 6 kinds) and 2 types of shapes.

 The thin noodle is for only Tonkotsu, The normal is for all type of Ramen, and the thickest one is for Tsukemen.